giantswarm/docs/src/content/advanced/spot-instances/aws/ondemand-fallback/index.md

 ---
-linkTitle: Using on-demand as fall-back on AWS
+linkTitle: Using on-demand as fall-back
 title: Using on-demand instances as fall-back when spot instances are unavailable on AWS
 description: When using spot instances in a node pool on AWS, it can happen that the node pool cannot be scaled up as not enough spot instances are available.
 This guide shows you how to configure cluster-autoscaler in a way to provide on-demand instances as a back-up automatically.
 weight: 30
 menu:
   main:
+    identifier: advanced-spotinstances-aws-ondemandfallback
     parent: advanced-spotinstances-aws
 user_questions:
   - How can I use EC2 spot instances and fall back to on-demand if no spot instances are available?